ikmb/vcf2prot/README.md

 The GPU version of the code can be compiled on a Linux-system with an available NVCC compiler and an Nvidia GPU.

 The CPU version of the code can be compiled on a Linux and Mac OS system with Cargo.

+To ensure a correct code compilation, make sure you are using Rust version 1.65.0 or higher.

 ### Execution Logic ###